maratai/craftery/games/games_interactive_fiction_text_games.md

 # Interactive Fiction: Analysis and Theory
 - Nick Montfort. *Twisty Little Passages: An Approach to Interactive Fiction*. **Recommended**.

+# Interactive Fiction: Competitions and Challenges
+- [IntroComp](https://introcomp.org), "an annual competition where participants develop excerpts of interactive fiction, gain feedback from audience reactions, and (hopefully!) use this feedback to release a fantastic final product."

 # Interactive Fiction (etc) History
 - Aaron A. Reed. *50 Years of Text Games: From Oregon Trail to AI Dungeon and Everything*.
 Absolutely magisterial.
 (Full disclosure: I found out about this after a friend emailed me because a parser game I wrote 20+ years ago got briefly namechecked!) **Recommended**.

+# Interactive Fiction and Narrative Scripting: Ink
+- [Inkle Studios' Ink](https://www.inklestudios.com/ink/), a narrative scripting language.
+- [Ink Story Template](https://remyvim.github.io/ink-if-story-template/).
+Third-party template by RemyVim to gussy up narrative games written primarily in Ink.
+Includes (e.g.) support for very basic game audio.
+I enjoyed using this!

 # Interactive Fiction: Inform 7
 - Aaron A. Reed. *Creating Interactive Fiction with Inform 7*. **Recommended**.